Healthy Homes Assessment Hongoeka

 Insulation Hongoeka

-Underfloor and ceiling insulation is required to all rental houses as of July 1st, 2019.
-All landlords and property managers are required to ensure the insulation meets current standard.
-In some instances, current ceiling insulation, or the insulation of the sub floor space might need to be replaced or replaced.
+Underfloor and ceiling insulation is required in all rental homes since 1 July 2019.
+Property managers and landlords are required to make sure that the insulation is up to current standard.
+In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be added or replaced.

-The "R" is a symbol for thermal resistance, and it is a measurement of how well insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well the insulation withstands heat flow.
+The higher the R-value, the more effective the insulation.

 • Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3